-Parsley is an often-used herb, not only as an attractive garnish, but to add flavor and color to a variety of dishes, including soups, sauces, stew, casseroles and salads.
+Parsley (Petroselinum crispum) is an often-used biennial herb, not only as an attractive garnish, but also to add flavor and color to a variety of dishes, including soups, sauces, stew, casseroles and salads.
+You'll find three varieties of the plant in seed catalogs: Curly parsley, flat-leaf or Italian parsley, and a relatively uncommon variety that's grown for its large, parsnip-like root.
 With adequate water and sunlight, parsley thrives in your herb garden or in a container on your patio, balcony or kitchen windowsill.

 Watering In-Ground Parsley

 Water in-ground parsley deeply once every week, providing enough water to moisten the plant's root system, then allow the soil to dry slightly.
 Parsley favors light soils with plenty of drainage, so it may require irrigation twice weekly during periods of hot, dry weather to keep the soil from becoming completely dry.